Brian W. Gregory, PhD, Samford University

-These studies will significantly advance the use of ESI-IT-MS as a quantitative tool for SAMs, as our approach should be applicable to SAMs more complex than those investigated here.
-This work is expanding my analytical capabilities into new areas (quantitative MS, thin-layer flow cell work).
-Students working on this project are gaining invaluable experience applying an important analytical tool (quantitative MS) to systems of fundamental interest in nanotechnology.
+Introduction.
+This research has focused on examining the requirements necessary for using electrospray ionization ion trap mass spectrometry (ESI-IT-MS) as a quantitative tool for mixed alkanethiol self-assembled monolayers (SAMs).
+Our analyses have focused on negative-ion MS of the most stable oxidation product (alkylsulfonates, RSO3-) produced by reaction with H2O2.
+The development of ESI-IT-MS as a quantitative tool for SAMs should be applicable to SAMs more complex than those investigated here.
+With this work, my analytical capabilities have expanded into new areas (quantitative MS, thin-layer flow cells), while students have gained invaluable experience applying an important analytical tool (quantitative MS) to systems of fundamental interest in nanotechnology.